Skip to content

 • Cause: X11 forwarding not enabled

-• Solution: Run xhost +local:docker before training
+• Solution: Run xhost +local:docker before running

 • Verify: Check echo $DISPLAY shows a value